wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

    // void because it returns no parameters, and has an empty parameter list public void resetEncoders()

 If the function signature does not match this, Java will not be able to interpret the method reference as a ``Runnable`` and the code will not compile.
+Note that all we need to do is make sure that the signature matches the signature of the single method in the ``Runnable`` functional interface - we don't need to *explicitly* name it as a ``Runnable``.

 Lambda Expressions in Java
 ^^^^^^^^^^^^^^^^^^^^^^^^^^